swkWien/swkWien.github.io/index.md

 The purpose of Softwerkskammer Wien is to represent the [Softwerkskammer](https://www.softwerkskammer.org/) community in Vienna.
 It is about learning and extending ones skillset in the area of software engineering without limits regarding programming language or technology.

-As of yet, this page will not contain current news.
-To stay up-to-date on any current or upcoming workshops or trainings, register with [Softwerkskammer  mailing list](http://www.softwerkskammer.org/groups/wien) or follow our Twitter user [@swkWien](https://twitter.com/swkWien).
+This page doesn't contain any current news.
+To stay up-to-date on any current or upcoming dojos and/or retreats, register with [Softwerkskammer  mailing list](http://www.softwerkskammer.org/groups/wien), [Software Crafters Vienna Meetup Group](https://www.meetup.com/software-crafters-vienna/), or follow our Twitter user [@swkWien](https://twitter.com/swkWien).
 For legacy purposes, there might be the occasional tweet with the hashtag [#CodingDojoVie](http://twitter.com/#CodingDojoVie) as well.

 ## Past Sessions
 [This repository](https://github.com/swkWien/sessions) on GitHub holds the presentations of past sessions.
 Completed sessions are added as soon as possible.